urql-graphql/urql/docs/Populate.md

 ## How to use

-As with any exchange, add this to your client (before your cache).
+As with any exchange, add this to your client.

+> Note: Populate needs to be declared before the cache in order to ensure the `populate` directive is replaced with the respective attributes.

 ```tsx
 import { populateExchange } from '@urql/exchange-graphcache';